csu-cs/csci-235/docs/style-guide.md

     first letter is capitalized.)
 -   A comment should directly precede each enum or struct declaration describing the purpose of the data type.
--   The values an enum should named in all caps with each word separated by an underscore (`_`).
+-   The values of an enum should named in all caps with each word separated by an underscore (`_`).
 See the standard for [naming constants](#naming-constants).

 ## Platform Specific Code